fynydd/carbide/README.md

    [ValidFileTypeValidator(new string[] { "pdf", "docx" })]
    ```

-## REST Endpoints
+## WebAPI/Controller Endpoints
-Following are the REST endpoints provided by Carbide.
+Following are the endpoints provided by Carbide.

 1. **/umbraco/api/carbidesupport/scripts/**
    Use this URL to generate a path to a JavaScript resource for client-side validation support, etc.